Sathvika-Akarapu/Number_guess/README.md

-Number Guessing Game
+Number Guessing Game 🎉

-A simple command-line game where you guess a randomly generated number between 1 and 100.
-Choose from three difficulty levels: Easy, Medium, and Hard.
+Welcome to the Ultimate Number Guessing Showdown! 🕵️‍♂️

+Can you guess the secret number between 1 and 100?
+The catch?
+The number might be a tricky little rascal, and you only get a handful of chances to find it. 😏
-How to Play
+How to Play:

-Run the game using Node.js.
+    Run the game using Node.js (v14 or higher).

-Select a difficulty level:
+    Pick your difficulty level:

-Easy: 10 attempts

-Medium: 5 attempts

-Hard: 3 attempts
+        Easy: You get 10 shots.
+(Because who doesn't love an easy win? 😉)

+        Medium: A 5-chance challenge. 🧐 (Let’s turn up the heat.)

+        Hard: Only 3 attempts.
+(Brace yourself.
+It’s about to get real. 😬)

-Enter your guesses and receive hints until you guess correctly or run out of attempts.
+    Enter your guesses, and I’ll throw in some hints.
+    Keep guessing until you either nail it or run out of attempts! 😱

-Requirements
+Requirements:

     Node.js (v14 or higher)

-readline module (built-in)
+    readline module (It’s built-in, so you’re already good to go! ✌️)

-Code Structure
+Code Structure 🧑‍💻

-index.js: Main entry point
+    index.js: The heart and soul of the game.

-Functions for difficulty levels and user input handling
+    Functions to handle difficulty levels, user input, and nerve-wracking guesses.

-Contributing
+Contributing:

-Fork the repository and submit a pull request with improvements.
+Want to make the game even better?
+Fork this repo and send in a pull request with your genius ideas! 💡

-Author

-Sathvika Akarapu
+Author:

+Made with love (and a little bit of chaos) by Sathvika Akarapu.

+Let’s get guessing, shall we? 👀🎯